wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   that bug, we could not fix the existing configuration automatically.
 Faulty call pickups will have to be edited and users moved from interceptors to targets and vice versa.

+* The provisioning option :ref:`dhcp-integration` is now enabled by default.
+There is no REST API to disable this feature.

 Consult the `19.04 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10014>`_ for more information